Clunies Ross Technology Innovation Awards

 The Foundation established the Clunies Ross National Science & Technology Award in 1991.

-The Foundation was disbanded in 2004 and the Awards are now administered by the Academy in three categories:
+The Foundation was disbanded in 2004 and the Awards are now administered by the Academy.

 Read more about the history of the Clunies Ross Awards.